-As shown in Figure B.4.2, the audio scene information is extracted from the MPEG-H Audio bit stream at systems level.
-A separate "MHAS" building block at systems level is connected to the GUI.
-This building block parses the MHAS packet stream and extracts the MHAS packet PACTYP_AUDIOSCENEINFO and makes it available to the application layer for usage in a GUI.
+As shown in Figure B.4.2, the Audio Scene Information is extracted from the MPEG-H Audio bit stream at systems level.
+The "MHAS Extractor" building block parses the MHAS stream, extracts the MHAS PACTYP_AUDIOSCENEINFO packet and makes it available to the application for usage in a GUI.

-In return, the MHAS building block accepts the user interactivity information from the application layer.
+In return, the "MHAS Embedder" accepts the user interactivity information from the application layer.
 The user interactivity information is carried in the mpegh3daElementInteraction() structure and is further encapsulated in the MHAS packet of type

-PACTYP_USERINTERACTION, as defined in ISO/IEC 23008-3, Clause 14.4.9 [2], with the ei_interactionMode field in the mpegh3daElementInteraction() structure set to one.
+PACTYP_USERINTERACTION, as defined in ISO/IEC 23008-3, Clause 14.4.9 [2], with the ei_interactionMode field in the mpegh3daElementInteraction() structure set to one only if preset information is present in the bitstream.

-The MHAS building block embeds the MHAS packet PACTYP_USERINTERACTION into the MHAS packet stream that is fed into the audio decoder.
+The "MHAS Embedder" building block embeds the MHAS packet PACTYP_USERINTERACTION into the MHAS packet stream that is fed into the audio decoder.
 Optionally, the MHAS packet PACTYP_LOUDNESS_DRC, as defined in ISO/IEC 23008-3, Clause 14.4.10 [2], also is embedded into the MHAS packet stream, if the preferred DRC configuration is intended to be changed in the GUI.